 Researchers at Frankfurt School work on fundamental problems that challenge firms and society.
 How should firms respond to climate change?
 Can markets be redesigned to support fair outcomes?
 Does working from home improve gender equality?

 The five-year doctoral programme equips students to contribute to these debates.
 The first two years generally consist of classes in which students focus on analytical skills.
 Students also take courses in their chosen area of academic specialisation in Accounting, Finance, or Management, which provides the foundation from which to develop research topics.
-The program encourages students to broaden their scope and obtain training in related areas such as data sciences, operations research, or economics.
+The programme encourages students to broaden their scope and obtain training in related areas such as data sciences, operations research, or economics.

 The coursework phase ends when students successfully pass their Qualifying Exam and graduate to the dissertation stage.
 At this time, students have the opportunity to obtain a Master’s degree in Business Research and Analytics as part of their doctoral programme.
-In the dissertation stage (years 3-5), students move to an active research and write their dissertation.
+In the dissertation stage (years 3-5), students move to active research and write their dissertation.

 While our primary intention is to provide graduates with an ideal platform to enter the world of academia, their research topics are also directly relevant for business and politics.
 We train our students to develop solutions to complex problems and to develop the social and conceptual skills they need to advise others.
 Our faculty mentors and supports students in their research.
 This nurturing intellectual climate is combined with an exciting state-of-the-art campus environment.

-The three specialisations: Accounting, Finance and Management follow a similar structure.
+The three specialisations, Accounting, Finance and Management, follow a similar structure.